Singapore Targets High Earners with the Latest Elite Work VISA

-In this Pacific Prime Singapore article, let’s take a deep dive into the ‘whys’, ‘whats’, and ‘hows’ of Singapore’s latest announcement.
+In this Pacific Prime CXA article, let’s take a deep dive into the ‘whys’, the ‘whats’, and the ‘hows’ of Singapore’s ONE Pass.

 The new visa program highlights a delicate balance between opening to the world and inviting people from various countries to work in the city-state while also answering pressure to safeguard local jobs.

-Announcing the new scheme on Monday, Minister for Manpower Tan See Leng told reporters,
+When announcing the new scheme, Minister for Manpower Tan See Leng told reporters,

 “The country cannot leave any room for investors to doubt or question whether it remains open.
 As a country with little or no natural resources, talent is our only resource, and talent acquisition is an offensive strategy for us.”

-Note that the government also promised to improve the processing of the current EP permits for expats, providing them or updating employers within ten days.
+The government has also promised to improve the processing of the current EP permits for expats, providing them or updating employers within ten days.

 Singapore’s visa changes are designed to give employers more options.
 Under the country’s current system, companies can apply for EPs for professional managers and executives and S-passes for mid-level skilled workers.
-And both passes come with monthly salary thresholds that are reviewed over time.
+Both passes come with monthly salary thresholds that are reviewed over time.

-Moreover, persons with outstanding achievements in the arts and culture, sports, science and technology, and research and academia can also qualify without meeting the minimum salary requirement.
-Here is a quick overview and key facts:
+Moreover, individuals with outstanding achievements in arts and culture, sports, science and technology, as well as research and academia can also qualify without meeting the minimum salary requirement.
+Here is a quick overview: